systematicinvestor/systematicinvestor.github.io/strategy.md

 permalink: strategy/
 ---

+Following reports are no longer updated.
-Following are automated Strategy back-test and signal reports, based on strategies discussed in blogs and at SSRN, that are automatically updated each night.
+<strike>Following are automated Strategy back-test and signal reports,
+based on strategies discussed in blogs and at SSRN, that are automatically updated each night.</strike>

 Please note that there in NO guarantee that these strategies will updated every night.
 I.e. if there is a power outage or internet service interruption, the strategies pages will updated once power and